+If parents have an issue concerning routine matters such as study, lost property, school organisation or information, they should contact their daughter's Form Tutor or Housemistress as soon as is practicable.
+In many cases, the matter can be resolved straight away, by us.

+The following is a list of possible red flags that may arise during the course of you working for us and which may raise concerns under various anti-bribery and anti-corruption laws.
+The list is not intended to be exhaustive and is for illustrative purposes only

-Stage 1 - Informal Resolution
+2. STAGE 1 - INFORMAL RESOLUTION

+Academic issues

-- It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint to do with routine matters such as study, lost property, school organisation or information, they should contact their daughter's Form Tutor or Housemistress as soon as is practicable.
-In many cases, the matter will be resolved straight away by this means to the parents' satisfaction. - If the issue involves concern over an individual's academic progress, health, welfare and happiness, however small it may seem, the Form Tutor or Housemistress [depending on whether it is a boarding or day issue] should be the first port of call. - The Tutor can discuss with the Head of Year or Head of School, where appropriate, then decide if the matter should be passed on.
-If it concerns academic progress in one particular subject, the Head of Department should be involved.
-If there are problems with work in a number of areas, then the relevant Heads of School should always be consulted. - If it is an issue that may involve bullying, emotional distress, family problems or social integration, then the Tutor and Pastoral Managers have a vital role; for Years 7 and 8 these matters are dealt with, in the first instance, by the Head or Deputy Head of Lower School, and for Years 9, 10 and 11 by the Head of Year or Head of Middle School, with the support of the Deputy Head and the Headmistress, where necessary.
-The Year 12 and 13 Tutors and the Head of Sixth Form will handle, initially, both pastoral and academic matters, again with the appropriate support. - Should the parents' complaint refer to a particular teacher, then they may feel more comfortable with referring it to the Director of Studies, or if 'pastoral' in nature to the Deputy Head, who has special responsibility for boarding matters.
+- If the issue involves concern over an individual's academic progress, health, welfare and happiness, however small it may seem, the Form Tutor or Housemistress [depending on whether it is a boarding or day issue] should be the first port of call - The Tutor can discuss with the Head of Year or Head of School, where appropriate, then decide if the matter should be passed on.
+If it concerns academic progress in one particular subject, the Head of

+Department should be involved.
+If there are problems with work in a number of areas, then the relevant Head of Year and Head of School should always be consulted

+- In more serious cases, the Deputy Head (Academic) should be approached - Parents are always welcome to contact the Headmistress directly on all matters

+Pastoral issues

+- If it is an issue that may involve bullying, emotional distress, family problems or social integration, similarly, the Tutor and Housemistress are the first point of call, followed by the Head of Year then the Head (or Deputy Head) of School - In more serious cases, the Senior Deputy Head should be approached - Parents are always welcome to contact the Headmistress directly on all matters - Complaints made directly to a Head of Department, either the Deputy Head, Director of Studies or the Headmistress will in most instances be referred to the relevant Form Tutor, Housemistress or Teacher unless the Head of Department, the Deputy Head or the Headmistress deems it appropriate to deal with the matter personally - Should the parents' complaint refer to a particular teacher, then they may feel more comfortable with referring it to the Deputy Head Academic, or to the Senior Deputy Head, who has responsibility for boarding matters.
 The Headmistress will always be kept informed.
 The Headmistress can, if necessary and appropriate, be involved at any stage, and parents must feel able to consult her.
 However, it is nearly always the case that early resolutions can be reached if parents talk directly to the relevant members of staff and then, if no solution is possible, to the Deputy or Headmistress.

+Allegations of professional misconduct